straysheep-dev/straysheep-dev.github.io/docs/resources.md

 ## :material-toolbox: Utilities

+This section contains various tools that will eventually be split into their own sections.
+For now, they're referenced simply as utilities because of their unique use or value.

 ??? info "rustdesk"

 	An open source, robust remote desktop alternative, has desktop and mobile clients and is designed for self-hosting.